Over 25 family friendly Halloween traditions!

+Over 25 family friendly Halloween traditions!

-Last year, David was finally starting to get into the holidays and now that he’s 3 he is probably more excited than I am.
+  Last year, Farrah was finally starting to get into the holidays and now that she’s 3 she is probably more excited than I am.
 Seriously though.
-We watch Halloween and Christmas movies year round at his request!
-Plus, we have our little Farrah-girl who gets excited whenever her big brother is excited, so the holidays are really just a fun time for us.
+We watch Halloween and Christmas movies year round at her request!
+Plus, we have her big brother who is excited too, so the holidays are really just a fun time for us.

   So, I have some of our Favorite Halloween Traditions for you today.
 Most of them are kid friendly, and maybe only 1 or 2 might not be if your kids are still young like ours.
 Let us know which one you will try this year!

   Reverse Trick or Treating– I LOVE baking.
 So this is a ton of fun.
 Bake up your favorite fall treats and take them to friends, family, and/or neighbors.

   Tell Scary Stories by Candlelight– My 3 year old has the best scary stories.
 They typically go like this “Mom, something scary [dramatic pause] WEREWOLVES!!!!!!” hahah anyway, this is just a lot of fun.
 Either make up your own, or look some up online!
 If you do flashlights instead of candles, you can make it extra fun by telling the stories inside a fort made from blankets and couch cushions!